DolbyUUU/Logic-RL-Lite/README.md

 ## Key Findings

-For more details, refer to my WandB report:
+For more visualized details, refer to my WandB report:
 **[Logic-RL-Lite Training Report](https://wandb.ai/yuwang91-hk/Logic-RL-Lite/reports/Logic-RL-Lite-Lightweight-Replication-of-DeepSeek-R1-Zero--VmlldzoxMTU5ODkzNQ)**

-Note: The findings are specific to this experimentation setup.
+Note: The findings may be specific to this experimentation setup.

 ### 1. **Smallest Model Capable of Learning Reasoning**
 - **1.5B Models and Smaller**: